Desmode-yatharth/Virtual_Deriv_Sim/README.md

 Future Improvements
 Potential extensions include stochastic underlying price simulation, volatility surface modeling, more advanced market maker strategies, latency modeling, and risk metrics such as Greeks and PnL tracking.

-Note: The Streamlit app may take 30–60 seconds to wake up on first load due to free hosting cold-start